-Maryland police have DNA matching Rachel Morin murder suspect and video images
+Police have DNA matching Rachel Morin murder suspect but ‘no clue’ of man’s location

 “Unfortunately that suspect has not been positively identified, but he did leave behind his DNA,” Colonel Davis said.
 “Based on the DNA evidence, we consider the individual in the video we received from the Los Angeles Police Department to be the person that murdered Rachel Morin on August 5.”

-The individual, a shirtless man thought to be Hispanic and in his 20s, was recorded leaving the LA crime scene on a home security camera.
+The individual, a shirtless man thought to be in his 20s, was recorded leaving the LA crime scene on a home security camera.

 The deputy added that despite the match, police still “don’t have a clue where he could be.”